himanegi/coin-canvas/README.md

 # Coin Canvas

-Coin Canvas is an intuitive expense management portal that helps users track transactions, manage investments, and achieve financial goals.
-Visualize expenses with interactive charts and integrate cryptocurrency and stock data seamlessly.
+Coin Canvas is a powerful and user-friendly expense management platform designed to simplify financial tracking and decision-making.
+It allows users to effortlessly monitor transactions, manage investments, and set personalized financial goals.
+With dynamic, interactive charts, users can visualize spending patterns and investment growth.
+Coin Canvas also offers seamless integration of cryptocurrency and stock market data, providing a holistic view of both traditional and digital assets in one place.

 ## ✨ Key Features